 Originally from Raleigh, NC, Ben Still is an active solo and chamber musician throughout the United States.
-Currently, he is Instructor of Saxophone at the University of North Carolina at Charlotte and Instructor of Single Reeds at Lenoir-Rhyne University.
+Currently, he serves on the faculties of UNC Charlotte and Lenoir-Rhyne University, where he teaches applied saxophone and clarinet, chamber music, and music theory and ear training courses

 Ben holds the DMA and MM in performance from Texas Tech University, studying concert saxophone with David Dees and jazz improvisation and arranging with Stephen Jones.
 At Texas Tech, he was a member of the TTU Jazz Ensemble I, TTU Saxophone Ensemble, and he also taught saxophone and woodwinds in Lubbock, Lubbock-Cooper, and Frenship Independent School Districts.
 Additionally, he was a D’Addario Woodwind Method Clinician serving as the representative for Midland/Odessa, TX for the 2016-2017 school year.
 Prior to moving to Texas, he received his BM in performance from UNC Charlotte, where he studied with Will Campbell and graduated summa cum laude.
 Ben was also an inaugural member of UNC Charlotte’s College of Arts and Architecture Honors Program, completing his thesis, entitled “A Comparative Analysis of Three Improvisational Approaches to the Chord Progression to ‘I Got Rhythm’”, in 2013.

-Professionally, Ben holds affiliations with Phi Mu Alpha Sinfonia, Phi Kappa Phi Honor Society, Texas Music Educators Association, and the North American Saxophone Alliance.
+Professionally, Ben holds affiliations with Pi Kappa Lambda, Phi Mu Alpha Sinfonia, Phi Kappa Phi Honor Society, Texas Music Educators Association, and the North American Saxophone Alliance.
 Ben is a Conn-Selmer Artist/Clinician and performs on Selmer Paris saxophones and mouthpieces exclusively.